 It’s been a while!
 I’ve been meaning to do this post ever since finishing our five month Western Canada road trip in September.
 We drove 17,000km around British Columbia, Yukon, Northwest Territories and Alaska with great success!
 The Astro performed really well overall, only having a few issues on the notorious Dempster Highway leading to the Arctic Circle.
-The conversion design worked a lot better than our first attempt for our 2011 Europe trip, but still had some flaws.
-JR is planning to upgrade the design again this summer.
-We still plan to one day cross-Canada and then down to Central America.
+The conversion design worked a lot better than our first attempt for our 2011 Europe trip but still had some flaws.

 We were around 350km into the 1500km return trip to Inuvik on the Dempster Highway when we started to experience problems with Big Blue cutting out at low speeds.
 Half-way and two days in to our adventure in the Arctic and we weren’t sure what to do.
 Luckily we had just passed Eagle Plains, the only ‘full service’ station on the road, so we doubled back and got some oil and transmission fluid.